 Type of weapon - you should be using at least 300 Mag, 7 MM Mag or comparable weapon.
 You should also use 150 grain bullets.
 Single shot rifles are not recommended.

-Applying for your tags - We recommend applying for all your tags on-line.
-This prevents human error on paper. ( If you need help applying for your tag(s) online refer to our instruction sheet ).
+Applying for your tags - You an only apply for your tags on-line.
+This prevents human error on paper. ( If you need help applying for your tag(s) online refer to our instruction sheet or contact Shari).

-Last 2nd & Last 3rd Season Hunters be advised you need to purchase your tags before the 2nd season & 3rd Season start.
-ALL TAGS MUST BE PURCHASED BEFORE THE SEASON THAT YOU ARE HUNTING IN STARTS.
+Last 2nd & Last 3rd Season Hunters be advised you need to purchase your tags before the 2nd season & 3rd Season starts.
+ALL TAGS MUST BE PURCHASED BEFORE ANY SEASON THAT YOU ARE HUNTING IN STARTS.

 Licenses & Tags are the same thing.
-Success Rate - If the weather cooperates - Mule deer 100 %, Elk 70 %.
+Success Rate - If the weather cooperates - Antelope/Pronghorn 100% opportunity - Mule deer 100 % opportunity - Elk 70 % opportunity.

 Guarantee -This is not a high fence hunting area, the animals in this area are free roaming animals and are not predictable, also due to the fact that a hunter's bullet does not always hit its target when shot, we do not guarantee you an animal.
 We do however put you in the best possible areas to give you the best odds of tagging your animal(s).
 Weather also plays an important part of the hunt.
-The colder and wetter the day is the better the hunting will be as the animals will start to move as the weather comes in.
-We cannot gaurantee cold weather or snow.
+Antelope/Pronghorn are prone to be out during hot sunny days mule deer and elk are prone to be out during the colder snowy days.
+Elk will especially start to move to lower elevations once the snow starts.
+We cannot guarantee cold weather or snow.
 If you would like a guaranteed hunt we will be more than happy to provide you with a few high fenced outfitters.
-The cost of these hunts range from $13,000.00 to $30,000.00.
+The cost of these hunts usually range from $13,000.00 to $30,000.00.
 Land Voucher - We apply for deer vouchers every year, ( IF ) we are successful in getting them and you do not successfully draw your deer tag we ( MAY ) have deer vouchers that you can purchase from us plus the price of your tag.
 You will also need to purchase your Habitat Stamp if applicable.
-Late arrivals on the day before you hunt - For hunters arriving too late to zero in your weapon; you will be taken to the shooting range the next moring after our hunters are dropped off at their designated positions.
+We encourage you to apply for your animal tag regardless of land owner voucher success.
+Late arrivals on the day before you hunt - For hunters arriving too late to zero in your weapon; you will be taken to the shooting range the next morning after our hunters are dropped off at their designated positions.

 BIG GAME REGULATION BROCHURE: Hunters can download the Big Game Regulation Brochure from the Colorado Division of Wildlife web site: http://cpw.state.co.us CID # - A CID # is the number the DOW gives you when you apply for your license; it is your specific personal lifetime #.
 First time hunters will not have a CID #, you will receive one when you purchase your tags.